-EOIR is also an independent agency within DOJ and was established by regulation in 1983.
+EOIR is an independent agency within DOJ that was initially established by regulation in 1983.
+The Homeland Security Act of 2002, however, formally authorized EOIR.
 EOIR has jurisdiction over the immigration court system, the Board of Immigration Appeals (BIA), and the Office of the Chief Administrative Hearing Officer (OCAHO).
 Immigration judges preside over removal hearings and their decisions are appealable before the BIA.
 BIA is the highest administrative body for interpreting and applying immigration laws.
 OCAHO was created to hear administrative cases related to employment discrimination, document fraud, and employer sanctions.